SamboyCoding/Tomlet/README.md

 - [ ] Table-Array Writing
 - [x] Full Unit Tests for everything supported here.

+## A word on dotted keys

+The TOML specification allows for dotted keys (e.g. `a.b.c = "d"`, which creates a table `a`, containing a table `b`, containing the key `c` with the string value `d`), as well as quoted dotted keys (e.g. `a."b.c" = "d"`, which creates a table `a`, containing the key `b.c`, with the string value `d`).

+Tomlet correctly handles both of these cases, but there is room for ambiguity in calls to `TomlTable#GetValue` and its sibling methods.

+For ease of internal use, `GetValue` and `ContainsKey` will interpret keys as-above, with key names containing dots requiring the key name to be quoted.
+So a call to `ContainsKey("a.b")` will look for a table `a` containing a key `b`.
+Note that, if you mistakenly do this, and there is a value mapped to the key `a` which is NOT a table, a `TomlContainsDottedKeyNonTableException` will be thrown.

+However, for a more convenient API, calls to specific typed variants of `GetValue` (`GetString`, `GetInteger`, `GetDouble`, etc.) will assume keys are supposed to be quoted.
+That is, a call to
+`GetString("a.b")` will look for a single key `a.b`, not a table `a` containing key `b`.

 ## Usage

 ### Parse a TOML File